 The program began a year ago in February 2019 and the nurses spent the first 3 weeks in a classroom setting.
 The remainder of training focused on clinical experience, one on one mentorship with their preceptor, high-fidelity simulations and on the job training.
 Additionally, nurses received training from professionals in several departments, such as radiology, pharmacy, cardiac care, peri-op and others.

 The RN Residency class included Victoria Donnelly, RN, Aubree Karlin, RN, Rose Lewis, RN and Tiffany Trapp, RN.

-“It is so important for new nursing graduates to have a group of peers and mentors who assist them in enhancing their skills and becoming comfortable with the challenges of practice,” said Hertel.
+“It is so important for new nursing graduates to have a group of peers and mentors who assist them in enhancing their skills and becoming comfortable with the challenges of practice,” said Shari Hertel, RN Residency Coordinator.
 “Our program is evidence based, with positive clinical outcomes that will help not only the participating nurses, but also our patients.”

 Currently there are 4 nurses scheduled in the next program which begins February 5.
 The program is open to newly graduated RNs and RNs that have less than one year of acute care experience.